Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 - Higher upfront price per bottle

-- May need double concentration for clover
+- May need a second application for tougher weeds

 2. Hi-Yield Turf & Ornamental Weed & Grass Stopper, 12 lbs